stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: csharp or vbnet

-  .. only:: csharp

      a.
-If a matching Account is found, (todo)
+If a matching Account is found, Stormpath will return the existing Account.

      b.
-If a matching Account is not found, (todo)

-   7. At this point, (todo)

-  .. only:: vbnet

-      a.
-If a matching Account is found, (todo)

-      b.
-If a matching Account is not found, (todo)
+If a matching Account is not found, Stormpath will create one and return it.

-   7. At this point, (todo)
+  7. The Account can now be used like any other Account in Stormpath.

 .. only:: java